Welcome to today's edition of the Rush 24-7 podcast.

 And he's the only person that was running that I truly believe is going to do anything about that issue.

-Well, I think you're right there, Debbie, and the and the thing about this is if you don't like Trump and these people uh like uh Hugh Hewitt today, the radio host who call is calling on the convention uh to to basically ignore the votes and find someone else to make the nominee rather than uh Trump.
+And the thing about this is if you don't like Trump and these people like Hugh Hewitt today, the radio host who is calling on the convention to basically ignore the votes and find someone else to make the nominee rather than Trump.

 All they had to do this time last summer was steal his issue, Debbie.

-It got it got traction, and uh at the time that Jeb Bush was still doing his illegal immigration is an act of love routine, and uh if it was no, I have to say, and and it finally dawned on me, and I I try to think of myself as an informed person, but I the light bulb went off for me at some point about a year ago, that the Republicans that are in Congress really have no intention of doing the things that they claim every two and four and six years that they're gonna do.
+I have to say, and it finally dawned on me, and I try to think of myself as an informed person, but the light bulb went off for me at some point about a year ago that the Republicans that are in Congress really have no intention of doing the things that they claim every two and four and six years that they're going to do because they're not doing anything to indicate to me that they mean any of the things that they say.

 It's already obvious to me.

-All these pseudo-intellectuals like George Will and Steve Hayes and all these other pundits who are have been ridiculing people who support Donald Trump and calling us clowns and fools and morons.
+All these pseudo-intellectuals like George Will and Steve Hayes and all these other pundits who have been ridiculing people who support Donald Trump and calling us clowns and fools and morons.

 Well, you know what?

-Guess who's gonna be the nominee?
+Guess who's going to be the nominee?

 Guess who was wrong?